zmunro/Python-Lessons/lab_3_writing_python.md

 ---

-## Task: Write and run a Python Script
+## Example: Write and run a Python Script

 To get started writing your first Python Script create a file with the `.py` extension.
 Let's call it `my_script.py` and let's place it on your desktop.
 ```